fommil/fpmortals/manuscript/wip.md

 A> Chapter 6), which allows lazy construction, avoiding unnecessary work if the A> typeclass is not needed, and avoiding stack overflows for recursive ADTs.

-`scalaz-deriving` provides an optimised instance of `Deriving[Equal]`.
-To be able to do the same for our `Default` typeclass, we need to provide an instance.
-Luckily it's just a case of wrapping our existing `Alt` with a helper
+To be able to do the same for our `Default` typeclass, we need to provide an instance of `Deriving[Default]`.
+This is just a case of wrapping our existing `Alt` with a helper:

 {lang="text"}
 ~~~~~~~~